MicrosoftDocs/dynamics-365-unified-operations-public/scm/sales-marketing/sales-order-template-mapping.md

     - Cancelled
     - Draft (default)

-- **Has Externally Maintained Products Only**: Used in other sales order scenarios (from Sales to Finance and Operation sync) to consistently keep track of whether the sales order is made up entirely of **Externally Maintained Products**, in which case products are maintained in Finance and Operations.
-This is done to ensure that you don't try to sync sales order lines with products that are unknown to Finance and Operations.
+The **Has Externally Maintained Products Only** setting is used in other sales order scenarios (from Sales to Finance and Operation sync) to consistently keep track of whether the sales order is made up entirely of **Externally Maintained Products**, in which case products are maintained in Finance and Operations.
+This ensures that you don't try to sync sales order lines with products that are unknown to Finance and Operations.

-The **Create Invoice**, **Cancel Order**, **Recalculate**, **Get Products** and **Lookup Address** buttons on the **Sales order** page are hidden for externally maintained orders, since invoices will be created in Finance and Operations and synced to Sales.
-The order page is non-editable, since sales order information will be synced from Finance and Operations.
+The **Create Invoice**, **Cancel Order**, **Recalculate**, **Get Products** and **Lookup Address** buttons on the **Sales order** page are hidden for externally maintained orders because invoices will be created in Finance and Operations and synced to Sales.
+The order page is non-editable because sales order information will be synced from Finance and Operations.

 The **Sales order status** will remain active to ensure that changes from Finance and Operations can flow to the **Sales order** in Sales.
-This is controlled by defaulting **Statecode [Status]** to **Active** in the Data integration project.
+This is controlled by setting the default **Statecode [Status]** to **Active** in the Data integration project.

 ## Preconditions and mapping setup